kbanach/leetcode-solutions/README.md

 Thank you for stopping by!

-Having on mind that some of more experienced recruiters actually browse GitHub, I made the repo public.
+Keeping in mind that some more experienced recruiters actually browse GitHub, I made the repository publicly available.

 Yes, you're probably one of those recruiters :heart: